TheKohan/kohan-astro-blog/src/content/posts/markdown-reader-astro-rehype-pretty-code.md

 isMdx: true
 publishDate: 2023-04-18
 image:
-  src: "test"
+  src: "Posts/markdown-reader-astro-rehype-pretty-code/markdown-pretty-code-thumbnail_x36kxm.png"
-  alt: "The Astro logo with the word One."
+  alt: "Markdown reader built with rehype pretty code"
 tags: ["astro", "blogging", "learning in public"]
 ---

-With astro it has never been easier to build efficient, fast and content-rich sites.
-It has built-in markdown reader with file-based routing system, all we need to do is to handle the styling and layout side of things.
-Though it provides much utility out of the box, the customization can be rather tricky.
+With Astro, it has never been easier to build efficient, fast, and content-rich sites.
+It has a built-in markdown reader with a file-based routing system.
+All we need to do is handle the styling and layout side of things.
+Though it provides much utility out of the box, customization can be rather tricky.

-Today we're going to build a complex great looking code blocks with highlighting, line numbering and titles.
+Today, we're going to build complex, great-looking code blocks with highlighting, line numbering, and titles.

 ## Initialize Astro project

-First let's initialize astro project
+First, let's initialize the Astro project.

 ```bash
 # create a new project with npm or yarn or pnpm
 npm create astro@latest
 ```

-Then let's create our project in `./pretty-code-blocks` directory with an `empty` preset and of course `Typescript` support.
+Then, let's create our project in the `./pretty-code-blocks` directory with an `empty` preset and, of course, TypeScript support.

 ## Basic setup

-First lets create layout for our markdown file.
+We'll start by creating layout for our markdown file.
 It will be a simple `.astro` component with some initial styling.

 ```text {10-11}
 ├── README.md